SabinaGw/Project-Portfolio-Analyzing-and-Formatting-Sales-Data/README.md

 ```
 ![ChartL](./images/PB14.jpg)
 ![SQL](./images/6a.jpg)

-This data indicates that while Technology generates the highest sales and profit margins, Furniture, although having significant sales, yields the lowest profit margin.
+While Technology generates the highest sales and profit margins, Furniture, although having significant sales, yields the lowest profit margin.
 Office Supplies, on the other hand, maintains a consistent profit margin close to Technology.
 Let's dive further by examining how this looks across different regions.

 #### Highest total sales and profits per category in each region